UPDATE (October 22, 2019):

 Deputies were unable to locate the individuals who fled the vehicle, but found a purse belonging to a woman named Cassie Shreve inside of the vehicle.
 Deputies said the vehicle was registered to a man who they spoke to and learned from him that the vehicle belonged to Shreve and that she was the last known person to have possession of it.

-Conally has been charged with burglary, conspiracy to commit burglary and driving revoked DUI third offense in Randolph County, according to court documents.
-There is currently no word on the the other charges Conally was wanted for in Lewis, Upshur, Barbour and Monongalia Counties.
+Connally has been charged with burglary, conspiracy to commit burglary and driving revoked DUI third offense in Randolph County, according to court documents.
+There is currently no word on the the other charges Connally was wanted for in Lewis, Upshur, Barbour and Monongalia Counties.

 UPDATE (October 21, 2019):